-Like the cousin Springer, the English Cocker Spaniel was bred centuries ago from various dog breeds from Spain.
-They earned the reputation as reliable hunting companions that could help with flushing, retrieving and pointing.
+Like the cousin Springer, the English Cocker Spaniel was bred centuries ago from various dog breeds of Spain.
+They have earned the reputation as reliable hunting companions that could help with flushing, pointing, and retrieving.
+They do it all!

 In the past, spaniels were divided into two types: land spaniels and water spaniels.
 Because this dog flushed smaller game, such as woodcocks, they were known as the “cocking spaniel.”
 And although they hunt all types of game today, the name was kept.